 If the individual has adequate hand movement for controlling the power chair, then a joystick should be used since it provides the most direct control for driving a power base.
 It is often advised to provide a client with a hand controller that has switch jacks.
 As the user’s ability changes, switches can be added to operate on/off and mode operations.

-Based on the mobility needs of an individual with ALS, they may benefit from a power base with the ability to accept full seating and positioning options, various drive controls, power positioning, and can accommodate a vent tray and oxygen holder.
+Based on the mobility needs of an individual with ALS, he or she may benefit from a power base with the ability to accept full seating and positioning options, various drive controls, power positioning, and can accommodate a vent tray and oxygen holder.

-As the condition progresses, vent trays and TRU-Balance® 3 Power Positioning Systems (Power Tilt, Power Recline, 10” Power Adjustable Seat Lift with iLevel® and Power Articulating Leg Rests/Power Articulating Foot Platform) can be added.
-All TRU-Balance 3 Power Positioning Systems are highly adjustable to meet the changing needs of a client with ALS.
+As the condition progresses, vent trays and TRU-Balance® 3 Power Positioning Systems (Power Tilt, Power Recline, up to 4.5 mph Power Adjustable Seat Lift with 12” iLevel®, and Power Articulating Leg Rests/Power Articulating Foot Platform) can be added.
+All TRU-Balance® 3 Power Positioning Systems are highly adjustable to meet the changing needs of a client with ALS.

 TRU-Comfort 2 Seating, which provides excellent comfort and pressure management, in addition to having an aesthetically pleasing look, is another seating option.
-To meet the ever changing needs of the client with ALS, consider the line of Synergy® seat cushions and back rests that provide significant pressure distribution, positioning, stability and comfort.
+To meet the ever-changing needs of the client with ALS, consider Stealth Products® Cushions that provide significant pressure distribution, positioning, stability and comfort.

-A Q6 Edge® 2.0 and Q6 Edge® base also has the capability for expandable electronics.
-Since ALS can quickly progress, this is essential.
-The client with ALS can start driving with a joystick and when fatigue becomes a factor, can switch to an alternative drive control option like chin control, head array or switched driving.
-As the client develops greater challenges and requires alternative drive controls, a Q-Logic 2 Enhanced Display can be added for continued independent control.
+When fatigue becomes a factor, the client can switch to an alternative drive control option like chin control, head array or switched driving.
+As the client develops greater challenges and requires alternative drive controls, the Q-Logic 3 EX Enhanced Display can be added for continued independent control.

 The Enhanced Display not only provides the individual with the ability to control the power base, but also has a built-in wireless Bluetooth mouse emulator to allow for continued independent use of a computer through the power wheelchair’s electronics.
 The Enhanced Display can further augment independence with use of the infrared capability to control a television, stereo or X10 technology.

-For individuals who utilize switch-input drive controls, our optional Accu-Trac® Advanced Tracking Technology, available on the Q6 Edge®, delivers enhanced straight line tracking to optimize driving performance.
+For individuals who utilize switch-input drive controls, our optional Accu-Trac Advanced Tracking Technology delivers enhanced straight line tracking to optimize driving performance.
 This can help decrease the client’s overall fatigue level by requiring fewer steering corrections.

 Pictures can also be downloaded into the Enhanced Display to provide the client with another means of basic communication when he/she can no longer verbally communicate or when the individual’s communication device is not available.